lihing1994/Rendering-image/README.md

 - In **ofApp.cpp** file, you may add **SpotLight** object to rendering system.
 The following code is an example to add **SpotLight** object to **RayTracingSystem**.**A SpotLight is inherited from LightSource.**
 ```
+// Note: The boolean parameter in the function addLightSource function is representing that
+//       if the lightsource being added is a SpotLightSource object or not.
 this->_ray_tracing_system->addLightSource(new SpotLightSource(glm::vec3(8,10,12),5.0f,15.0f,glm::vec3(-4,2,0),ofColor::white),true);
-// Note: The boolean parameter in the function addLightSource function is repersenting that if the lightsource being added is a SpotLightSource object or not.
 ```
 The First parameter of **SpotLight** object constructor: position of the SpotLight.<br />
 The second parameter of **SpotLight** object constructor: the intensity of the **SpotLight**.<br />